o0ragman0o/LibCLL/readme.md

 linked list.

-This library encodes a bidirectional ring storage structure which can provide lookup, navigation and key/index storage functionality of data indecies which can be used independantly or in conjuction with a storage array or mapping.
+This library encodes a bidirectional ring storage structure which can provide lookup, navigation and key/index storage functionality of data indecies or keys which can be used independantly or in conjuction with a storage array or mapping.

-This implimentation seeks to provide the minimumal API functionality of inserting, updateing, removing and stepping through indeices.
+This implimentation seeks to provide the minimumal API functionality of inserting, updateing, removing and stepping through indecies.
 Additional functions such as push(), pop(), pushTail(), popTail() can be used to impliment a First In Last Out (FILO) stack or a First In First Out (FIFO) ring buffer while the step() function can be used to create an itterater over such as a list